adamtorres/nested-ansible/readme.md

 # Nested Ansible

 The goal is to create a VM in vagrant which itself hosts one or more VMs to test ansible processes.
 There was a reason for this but it escapes me at the moment.
+Eventually, what I'd like to see would be a minimal set of commands to get python and ansible installed and then an ansible command to get the rest of the local host set up to create a VM which then gets set up to run its own VMs.
+Might try for a bit of recursion where there's a playbook that will create a VM with a certain percentage of the host's RAM which then gets configured to do the same.

 ## Set up the local environment to run vagrant/libvirt